 Instructions

-• Prepare the butter.
-Butter can be cut into pea size pieces, a cheese grater can be used to grate the cheese, or it can go into a food processor.
+- Prepare the butter.
+It can be cut into pea-sized pieces, grated using a cheese grater or processed in a food processor.

 Notes